 ~ Dave Hoddinott – Rockjumper Birding Tours ~

-A variety of antelope may be seen at Gwahumbe including Nyala, Impala, Blesbok, Black and Blue Wildebeest, Reedbuck, Kudu, Eland and the endangered Blue Duiker.
-Giraffe, Zebra, Caracal, Large Spotted Genet, Black Backed Jackal, Porcupine, Cape Clawless Otter, Thick-tailed Galago, Aardwolf and Warthog are also found on the farm.
+A variety of antelope may be seen at Gwahumbe including Nyala, Impala, Blesbok, Blue Wildebeest, Reedbuck, Kudu, Bushbuck, Grey Duiker and the endangered Blue Duiker.
+Giraffe, Zebra, Caracal, Large Spotted Genet, Serval, Black Backed Jackal, Porcupine, Cape Clawless Otter, Spotted Necked Otter, Thick-tailed Galago, Bush Pig and Warthog are also found on the farm.
 Hippos were re-introduced into Malinga Hippo Pool in 2000; a first for the region.

 Gwahumbe Game & Spa offers game drives in open 4×4 vehicles with a qualified field guide to ensure your safety and viewing experience.
 Game drives are undoubtedly the best way to view our exceptional fauna & flora and offers you the chance to get up close and personal with the game in a natural setting.
 As our reserve is relatively small, there is always an excellent chance for guests to view our game.
 Self-drives are also possible on the Reserve, but do require a 4×4 vehicle.
 Get details here: